BruceEckel/WinterTechForum-hugo/content/opening-session/index.md

     Even if only one person shows up you'll have an experience.
 If no one shows up, you might have scheduled it against something that people really wanted to see, it doesn't mean your idea was bad.
-  - Different color post it for nontechnical talks

 - Afternoon sessions
   - Skiing